cds-snc/digital-canada-ca/content/en/join-our-team/positions/head-of-software-development.md

 **You’ll be need to accomplish the following things:**

-1. Create emotional and professional safety in CDS’s development community by setting clear expectations
+1. Create emotional and professional safety in CDS’s development community by:
+  * setting clear expectations
   * providing feedback early and often
   * supporting diversity, equity, and inclusion through consistent processes
   * keeping engineering staff abreast of CDS strategy